coder/docs/environments/autostart.md

     ![Set autostart time](../assets/set_autostart_time.png)

-3. Select the environments for which you want to enable autostart.
+3. Select the environments for which you want to enable autostart and save.

     ![Select environments to
     autostart](../assets/autostart_save_preferences.png)

-4. Save.

-> When creating a new environment, you can set it to autostart at that time.
-To
+> When creating a new environment, you set it to autostart at your
-> do so, make sure you check the box enabling **Automatically turn this
+> existing autostart time by checking the box labeled **Automatically turn this
 > environment on....**